pmb-mo2/mo2-rog-chakram/README.md

 ## Aim Mode

-Aim Mode provides a temporary precision mode by slowing mouse movement and optionally auto-holding the left mouse button.
+Aim Mode provides a temporary precision mode by lowering system mouse sensitivity and optionally auto-holding the left mouse button.
 It is enabled by default and listens to the mouse back button (`mouse4`).
 Configuration lives in `~/.chakram_controller/config.json` under the `aim` section and can be adjusted via command line: